Shane32/EasyPDF/README.md

 Note that drawing coordinates are always specified or returned based on the current `ScaleMode` setting, and coordinate (0, 0) is the top-left corner of the page/margin.
+Pen widths, font sizes, and paragraph spacing are always specified in points.

 ## Methods